 - A. Certifying or Authorizing Officer/Official.
 An individual authorized to certify the availability of funds on any documents or vouchers submitted for payment and/or indicates payment is proper.
 The certifying officer is responsible for the correctness of the facts and computations and the legality of payment, i.e., certifying the funds are available, meet time limitations, and are for the purpose designated in the appropriation, and may be subject to pecuniary liability resulting from false or misleading certifications.
 31 U.S.C. § 3528; see also DOD FMR, vol. 5, ch.
-1, 010303 (Oct.
-2019), vol. 5, ch.5, 050202 and 050304B (June 2019); GAO Redbook, Vol. II, pages 9-13, 9-88. - B. Fund Manager.
+1, para.
+3.3.2 (Jul.
+2021), vol. 5, ch.
+5, para.
+3.4 (Nov.
+2022); GAO Redbook, Vol. II, pages 9-13 to -14, 9-88 to -101. - B. Fund Manager.
 Individual within a command who manages financial resources to include major activity, sub-activity directors, and their representatives who are delegated fund certification responsibility.
 Fund managers are responsible for monitoring actual performance to the budget for determining the current status of each job, revising resource estimates as needed, determining if remaining uncommitted resources are sufficient to meet the year's mission requirements, and ensuring all documents have a valid and correct accounting classification. - C. Contracting Officer.
 Individuals with the authority to enter into, administer, and/or terminate contracts and make related determinations and findings.
 The term includes certain authorized representatives of the contracting officer acting within the limits of their authority as delegated by the contracting officer.
 FAR 2.101; Contracting Officers obligate funds on behalf of the federal government.
-FAR 2.101
+FAR 2.101.